720kb/ndm/README.md

 ### Run it locally

-You can build/run `ndm` on your machine, OS doesn't matter since electron is cross-platform, just follow these easy steps:
+You can build and run `ndm` on Linux, Windows and MacOS, just follow these easy steps:

 Choose A (easiest) or B (more convenient):